jmrohwer/assimulo-build/README.md

 # assimulo-build
-Test build of Assimulo using CI
+Test build of Assimulo using CI, optimizing requirements etc.